Nineteen Eighty-Four

-Plot
+Plot summary

-As the narrative opens on "April 4th, 1984", a date whose validity is questioned by the protagonist, the world has been ravaged for decades by global war, civil conflict and revolution.
-What was formerly known as the island of Great Britain is "Airstrip One", a province of Oceania, one of the three totalitarian super-states that rule the world.
-It is ruled by "The Party" under the ideology of "Ingsoc": a Newspeak shortening of "English Socialism".
-Also present is the mysterious leader Big Brother, who has an intense cult of personality.
+As the narrative opens on "April 4th, 1984", a date whose validity is questioned by the protagonist, Winston Smith, the world has been ravaged for decades by global war, civil conflict and revolution.
+What was once the island of Great Britain is now Airstrip One, a province of Oceania, one of the three totalitarian super-states that rule the world.
+It is ruled by "the Party" under the ideology of "Ingsoc", a Newspeak shortening of "English Socialism".
+Also present is the mysterious leader Big Brother, about whom there is an intense cult of personality.
 The Party brutally purges anyone who does not fully conform to their regime, using the Thought Police and constant surveillance through telescreens (two-way televisions), cameras and hidden microphones.
 Those who fall out of favour with the Party become "unpersons", disappearing per damnatio memoriae with all evidence of their existence destroyed.

-In London, Winston Smith is a member of the Outer Party, working at the Ministry of Truth, where he rewrites historical records to conform to the state's ever-changing version of history.
+In London, Winston is a member of the Outer Party, working at the Ministry of Truth, where he rewrites historical records to conform to the state's ever-changing version of history.
 Winston revises past editions of The Times, while the original documents are destroyed after being dropped into ducts known as memory holes, which lead to an immense furnace.
 He secretly opposes the Party's rule and dreams of rebellion, despite knowing that he is already a "thought-criminal" and is likely to be caught one day.

 While in a prole neighbourhood, he meets Mr Charrington, the owner of an antiques shop, and buys a diary where he writes criticisms of the Party and Big Brother.
 To his dismay, when he visits a prole quarter, he discovers they have no political consciousness.
-As he works in the Ministry of Truth, he observes Julia, a young woman maintaining the novel-writing machines at the ministry, whom Winston suspects of being a spy, and develops an intense hatred of her.
+As he works in the Ministry of Truth, he observes Julia, a young woman maintaining the novel-writing machines at the ministry.
+Winston suspects she is a spy and develops an intense hatred of her.
 He vaguely suspects that O'Brien, a member of the Inner Party and a superior of his, is part of an enigmatic underground resistance movement known as the Brotherhood, formed by Big Brother's reviled political rival, Emmanuel Goldstein.